diegobit/DRIPS/docs/RFC-CCS.md

 received a KeepAlive message from them).
 A needs to associate detected cars with the information received from the wireless network.

+### State 1) Begin

+A is in the state `Begin`.
+A waits some time: in regular conditions it waits a small desynchronization time useful to avoid cars to transmit at the same time;
+if instead it has recently received a FCT telling it to wait the end of another CCS procedure, it sets the waiting timer to the duration of a procedure plus a random backoff.
+At this point A choses a node of the network with a round robin policy and sends a CCS message with its address and goes to `Wait_to_blink`.

+While waiting, A may receive CCS and FCT messages:

+ - If A receives a CCS message with its own address it starts the procedure with the sender and transitions to `Wait_to_blink`.
+ - If A receives a FCT it sets the waiting timer to the length of a procedure plus a random backoff.

+### State 2) Wait_to_blink